 Learn All About Peregrine Falcons

 Peregrine falcons are similar in size to crows and are known for their incredible flight speeds.
-When pursuing prey, peregrines can reach speeds of up to 180 mph, a rate rarely topped by any other bird.
+When pursuing prey, peregrines can reach 200 mph or more, a rate rarely topped by any other bird.

 Adult peregrine falcons can be identified by their slate grey top and light underside, the latter of which features dark spots and bars.
 Long, pointed wings, a narrow tail, yellow legs and feet, and a black mark below each eye round out the primary characteristics of peregrine falcons.
 The wingspan of adult peregrines is approximately 40 inches, and males in the species are typically 1/3 smaller than their female counterparts.